uhlryk/function-overloader/README.md

 ```
 Throws TypeError if not any above condition met

-Return object with `done` method.

 ### .execute()

 ```javascript
 .execute()
 ```
 accept function arguments.
 It is possible by passing them one by one, but preferred why is to just pass spread `...arguments`.
-Will return funtion response

 ## License